loresoft/loresoft.github.io/resume/index.md

 * Project owner and main contributor of the [MSBuild Community Task](https://github.com/loresoft/msbuildtasks) project that adds many build tasks to the .NET build system; over 130,000 downloads
 * Designed and built a project estimation application called [EstimatorX.com](http://estimatorx.com/), utilizing ASP.NET MVC, AngularJS and MongoDB
 * Created [KickStart](https://github.com/loresoft/KickStart), a .NET application start-up library to initialize an IoC container, register mapping information or run startup tasks

+**Enterprise Architect** *Novus Media Inc.* 2011 – 2015

+*Responsible for establishing and implementing all IT architecture principles, standards and guidelines*

+* Designed and built an enterprise-wide asynchronous message processing service using .NET and RabbitMQ handling thousands of message a day
+* Implemented company-wide fully automated continuous integration build and deployments using TeamCity and Octopus Deployment
+* Introduced MongoDB for a storing large amounts of data for background processing
+* Architected an enterprise-wide document storage solution using Azure Storage and local SQL Server metadata for document querying
+* Conducts reviews of component designs and code to ensure best usage of the proposed architecture

 **Senior Software Engineer** *The Weidt Group* 2011